Florida Golf Cart Laws (Rules for Safe Driving)

 Residential areas and public roads

-You can drive golf carts on roads explicitly marked for them, often found in neighborhoods like mobile home parks and subdivisions.
+Golf carts can be driven on roads explicitly marked for them, often found in neighborhoods like mobile home parks and subdivisions.
 These signs show where it's safe and legal to ride.

 But remember, not all streets welcome golf carts—stick to those with clear signage.